 - Company activities at International Girls Day or Bring-your-Daughter-to-work day (see below)

-- Feature female role models with diverse social identities in external communications
+- Feature female role models in external communications

 - Organize science/ summer camps for girls, encouraging skills that underlie STEM studies, such as curiosity, problem-solving, creativity, critical thinking, and collaboration